IBM Financial Transaction Manager OAC cross-site request forgery

 A hand crafted link could be used to trick a user to initiate a function of the FTM OAC.
 If the user is authorized the request could cause edit of configuration data.
 The user must be logged in.
 Detailed knowledge of FTM http request format is required to exploit.
 Also in the case of any request to edit configuration data the request would need knowledge of the data being edited.
 In the case of edit, the request would be audited and the edit history would be recorded.

-Refer to IBM Security Bulletin 1662714 for patch, upgrade or suggested workaround information.
+Refer to the appropriate IBM Security Bulletin for patch, upgrade or suggested workaround information.
 See References.

 - IBM Security Bulletin 1662714: IBM Financial Transaction Manager 2.0 and 2.1 OAC vulnerabilities (CVE-2014-0830, CVE-2014-0831, CVE-2014-0832 , CVE-2014-0833).